 There are dozens of sites associated with the illegal imprisonment of close to 126,000 people of Japanese descent during World War II.
 Some of these sites, such as the Crystal City, TX "Family Internment Camp" were managed by the Department of Justice, others, such as Camp Lordsburg, NM by the United States Army, while the ten largest camps were managed by the War Relocation Authority.

-The 51st annual Manzanar pilgrimage (in addition to all camp pilgrimages such as those to Minidoka, and Tule Lake) was cancelled due to COVID-19, however the Japanese American community organized a virtual pilgrimage called Tadaima!
+For the second year in a row, the Manzanar annual pilgrimage was virtual.
+Last year the Japanese American community organized a virtual pilgrimage called Tadaima!
 Programming is free and available online.

 Manzanar was open from June 1, 1942 to November 21, 1945.
 By the time it closed, ten-thousand people had been incarcerated there, under forty-two full moons.